dkeithdj/dev.to/blog-posts/blinks-on-aws-with-sst/blinks-on-aws-with-sst.md

 });
 ```

+Upon initializing `sst` in your project, you will have a minimal config of `sst`.

-Let's focus on the `run` function.
-It creates an API Gateway with the name `Actions` and adds two routes:
+What we've added is in the `run` function where we create an API Gateway with the name `Actions` and add two routes:

 | Method  |      url      |
 | :-----: | :-----------: |
 |   GET   | `/api/donate` |
 | OPTIONS | `/api/donate` |

+This means that the API will have two endpoints that will handle the `GET` and `OPTIONS` requests.

 ### Run the command